programming-artist-py/serpentine/README.md

 Integer expects in the Config Screen is only set up to be a slider from 0 - 100, this is quite limiting

 but I am rn working on it

+# Installation Guide

+## Normal users

+click on the github releases and download the version that you need!

+## Developers

+1. download the most recent jar file in the release page
+2. in your build.gradle file, add this line to your dependencies block:

+    ``modImplementation files('libs/serpentine.jar')``

+3. drag the jar file into a folder called libs in your project root
+4. you may need to run ./gradlew --refresh-dependencies for your IDE to update to the change but after that, it's installed!

+* only reason it is this way is because I can't be bothered to upload to maven, soon I'll add it to modrinth where this guide will be updated